-Article 252 - Starting Order
+Article 252 - Starting Order (refer to FEI Rules)

-1. Starting Order

-1.1 EA: In normal competitions there must be a draw for the order of starting of the athletes.
+- 1. Starting Order - 1.1 EA: In normal competitions there must be a draw for the order of starting of the athletes.
 If an individual Athlete has more than one Horse taking part in a competition, the Ground Jury will adjust the starting order in such a manner that, wherever possible, an interval of at least ten athletes is provided between these individual Horses for the first round.